Schedule a free consultation

 Contact Our Harris County DWI Defense Lawyer

 To keep it simple, the time to call a DWI lawyer is right after the officer makes the DWI stop, identifies the suspect driver, and permits that driver to do as the driver promptly requests, which is to call the DWI lawyer.
 The single best thing you can do when arrested on a DWI charge is to promptly retain Board Certified DWI attorney Doug Murphy.
 He has the premier standing as a national DWI speaker to timely assert your constitutional and statutory rights while preserving all available DWI defenses.
 To beat a Texas DWI charge, rely on Houston DWI Lawyer of the Year Doug Murphy.
 Trust attorney Murphy with your DWI defense.
 He is one of only two Texas lawyers holding both DWI Board Certification and Criminal Law Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.

 Back to Top